-The Nominating Committee, with the respective member who is interested in the discussion having abstained from the deliberations, has recommended to the Board that Mr Lee Cheng Chye and Mr Foo Shiang Ping be nominated for re-appointment at the forthcoming Annual General Meeting of the Company.
-In making the recommendation, the Nominating Committee had considered the overall contribution and performance of the aforementioned Directors.
-Mr Lee Cheng Chye will, upon re-election as a Director, remain as the CEO, an Executive Director of the Company and a member of the Nominating Committee.
-Mr Foo Shiang Ping will, upon re-election as a Director, remain as the Non-Executive and Non-Independent Director, a member of the Audit Committee and Remuneration Committee.
-Mr Foo Shiang Ping is considered not independent for the purposes of Rule 704(7) of the Listing Manual Section B: Rules of Catalist of the SGX-ST (the "Catalist Rules").
+The Nominating Committee, with the respective member who is interested in the discussion having abstained from the deliberations, has recommended to the Board that Mr Ng Tiak Soon and Mr Lye Hoong Yip Raymond be nominated for re-appointment at the forthcoming Annual General Meeting of the Company.
+In making the recommendation, the Nominating Committee had considered the overall contribution and performance of aforementioned Directors.
+Mr Ng Tiak Soon will, upon re-election as a Director, remain as the Lead Independent Director, Chairman of the Audit Committee and a member of the Remuneration Committee and Nominating Committee.
+The Board considers Mr Ng Tiak Soon to be independent pursuant to Rule 704(7) of the Rules of Catalist.
+Mr Lye Hoong Yip Raymond will, upon re-election as a Director, remain as the Independent Director, Chairman of the Remuneration Committee and a member of the Audit Committee and the Nominating Committee.
+The Board considers Mr Lye Hoong Yip Raymond to be independent pursuant to Rule 704(7) of the Rules of Catalist.